 This is also where motorcycles have always played a part in my life—two wheels help me cope with reality, and calms the psychobabble that goes on in my head.
 I have always had some sort of motorcycle.
 Well, let’s be truthful, I have had some sort of rat bike that was hard tailed, pieced together by old hand me down parts and fabricated from what I had laying around.
 Still today, we have our old rat bike.
 She has grown to be a machine loved by so many, and is now lovingly called “Maxwell House”.

-UPDATE: Bike Week 2019 in Daytona Florida, our bike was stolen from Main Street along with 47 other motorcycles during the rally.
-However with the love & support of our friends/family both on social media & in person we were able to get back on 2 wheels after only 5 weeks.
+During Daytona Bike Week 2019 in Daytona Florida, our bike was stolen from Main Street along with 47 other motorcycles during the rally.
+However with the love & support of our friends/family both on social media & in person we were able to get back on two wheels after only 5 weeks.
 Those 5 weeks were very worrisome & difficult.
-We had to deal with insurance, police department as well as Harley-Davidson finance services.
-Lots of lessons were learned during this experience such as insurance.
+We had to deal with insurance, the police department as well as Harley-Davidson finance services.
+Lots of lessons were learned during this experience such as types of insurance.
 We had purchased the quick & easy motorcycle insurance through a well-known lizard online but dealing with the lizard was not so quick & easy.
 Long story short... we are back on two wheels and are now officially a 501(3)(c) non profit: Biker's Pay It Forward!
 It was May 2019 that we purchased our current bike: 2019 Road Glide Special.
 You can find all of our adventures on our YouTube channel "The Ornery One" & subscribe to see all of our Pay It Forward Events as well as our 2021 Riding Season!